-- Do you want your ad to appear on news feeds, Instagram, Messenger, or the viewer network?
+- Do you want your ads to appear on news feeds, Instagram, Messenger, or the viewer network?

 - Do you want to use similar audiences to target prospects based on their place, age, or interests or find prospects similar to a community you already know works?

-- Do you want to incorporate text, pictures, video, slideshows, or collections?
+- Do you want to incorporate text, pictures, videos, slideshows, or collections?

 Business owners have different traffic strategies and paid traffic for affiliate marketing isn’t an exception.
 Organic traffic is a great and important way to expand your website.
 It does not, however, have to be your sole strategy.
 You can increase traffic quickly by using the best paid traffic sources to advertise your site.
 This technique will also assist you in targeting your ads to your specific audience.